Vidkun Quisling: Final return to Norway

-Having spent nine of the previous twelve years abroad, but with no practical experience in party politics outside the Norwegian Army, Quisling returned to Norway in December 1929, bringing with him a plan for change he termed Norsk Aktion, meaning "Norwegian Action."
-The planned organisation consisted of national, regional and local units with the intention of recruiting in the style of the Soviet Communist Party.
+Having spent nine of the previous twelve years abroad, but with no practical experience in party politics outside the Norwegian Army, Quisling returned to Norway in December 1929, bringing with him a plan for change he termed Norsk Aktion ("Norwegian Action").
 Like Action Française of the French right, it advocated radical constitutional changes.
-The Parliament of Norway, or Storting, was to become bicameral with the second chamber made up of Soviet-style elected representatives from the working population.
+The Parliament of Norway, or Storting, was to become bicameral with the second chamber made up of elected representatives from the working population.
 Quisling focused more on organisation than the practicalities of government; for instance, all members of Norsk Aktion were to have their own designation in a militaristic hierarchy.

 Quisling next sold a large number of antiques and works of art that he had acquired cheaply in post-revolutionary Russia.
-His collection stretched to some 200 paintings, including works claimed to be by Rembrandt, Goya, Cézanne and numerous other masters.
+His collection stretched to some 200 paintings, including works claimed to be by Rembrandt, Goya, Cézanne, and numerous other masters.
 The collection, including "veritable treasures," had been insured for almost 300,000 kroner.
 In the spring of 1930, he again joined up with Prytz, who was back in Norway.
 They participated in regular group meetings that included middle-aged officers and business people, since described as "the textbook definition of a Fascist initiative group," through which Prytz appeared determined to launch Quisling into politics.

 After Nansen died on 13 May 1930, Quisling used his friendship with the editor of the Tidens Tegn newspaper to get his analysis of Nansen onto the front page.
 The article was entitled "Politiske tanker ved Fridtjof Nansens død" ("Political Thoughts on the Death of Fridtjof Nansen") and was published on 24 May.
-In the article, he outlined ten points that would complete Nansen's vision as applied to Norway, among them "strong and just government" and a "greater emphasis on race and heredity."
+In the article, he outlined ten points that would complete Nansen's vision as applied to Norway, among them "strong and just government", and a "greater emphasis on race and heredity."
 This theme was followed up in his new book, Russia and Ourselves, which was serialised in Tidens Tegn during the autumn of 1930.
-Advocating war against Bolshevism, the openly racist book catapulted Quisling into the political limelight.
+Advocating war against Bolshevism, the book catapulted Quisling into the political limelight.
 Despite his earlier ambivalence, he took up a seat on the Oslo board of the previously Nansen-led Fatherland League.
-Meanwhile, he and Prytz founded a new political movement, Nordisk folkereisning i Norge, or "Nordic popular rising in Norway", with a central committee of 31 and Quisling as its fører—a one-man executive committee—though Quisling seemed to have had no particular attachment to the term.
+Meanwhile, he and Prytz founded a new political movement, Nordisk folkereisning i Norge ("Nordic popular rising in Norway"), with a central committee of 31 and Quisling as its fører—a one-man executive committee—though Quisling seemed to have had no particular attachment to the term.
 The first meeting of the league took place on 17 March 1931, stating the purpose of the movement was to "eliminate the imported and depraved communist insurgency."